-WARNING: The Edb does not recognise the substance name that you write in the substance list.
-It looks for the position, which means that there are 1023 substances with internal names: 1 to 1023.
-Later, when you define a source of emission you have to define what substances are emitted from that source by pointing in the substance list at the position where you have written the desired substance name.
+that source by pointing in the substance list at the position where you have written the desired substance name.
 If you then change substance names between positions in the substance list, you have to redirect the pointer from all sources to the correct positions in the substance list.
 Consequently, you should set up the substance list as completely as possible before you start to fill the Edb with information.

-1.2.5 Substance Groups in the EDB
+1.2.5 Emission factors in EDB

-In several applications it would be convenient to define substance groups as a specific mixture of substances defined in the substance list.
-If you define a substance group called standard petrol, and define the percentage of different hydrocarbons, lead, etc. this would simplify and structure your work later on when you are to define all sources emitting gases from standard petrol or if the composition of standard petrol needs to be changed.
+In several applications it would be convenient to define emission factors as a specific mixture of substances defined in the substance list.
+If you define an emission factor called standard petrol, and define the percentage of different hydrocarbons, lead, etc. this would simplify and structure your work later on when you are to define all sources emitting gases from standard petrol or if the composition of standard petrol needs to be changed.